saf-dmitry/taskpaper-mode/README.md

  - `+1 year`
  - `+3 Wed`

 The shorthands `min`, `h`, `d`, `w`, `m`, `q`, and `y` stand for minute, hour, day, week, month, quarter, and year, respectively.
 Positive numbers stand for the future whereas negative numbers stand for the past.
-In case of weekdays the date will be the Nth such day, e.g., `+2 Tue` means the second Tuesday from now.
+In case of weekdays the date will be the nth such day, e.g., `+2 Tue` means the second Tuesday from now.

 ### Combinations